iltommi/qdb-documentation/source/reference/qdbd.rst

 A partition can be seen as a worker threads.
 The more partitions, the more work can be done in parallel.
 However if the number of partitions is too high relative to your server capabilities to actually do parallel work performance will decrease.

-wrpme is highly scalable and partitions do not interfere with each other.
+quasardb is highly scalable and partitions do not interfere with each other.
 The daemon's scheduler will assign incoming requests to the partition with the least workload.

 The ideal number of partitions is close to the number of physical cores your server has.
 By default the daemon chooses the best compromise it can.
 If this value is not satisfactory, you can use the :option:`--partitions` options to set the value manually.